-This page is about 2 upcoming events to call urgent attention and create positive action regarding YOUTH AND CLIMATE CHANGE:
+IICRD is co-creating 3 events to call urgent attention and create positive action regarding YOUTH AND CLIMATE CHANGE:

-* IICRD's Sept 11, 2018 Intergenerational San Francisco event involving leading Youth and Elder experts and activists (affiliated with the Global Climate Action Summit); and
+* in San Francisco, a Sept 11, 2018 Intergenerational Event involving Youth and Elder leaders and activists (affiliated with Global Climate Action Summit - click "more" below); and

-A core intention of both events is to connect with Indigenous living culture and wisdom, to support harmonious cohabitation with all living things.
-The overall purpose is building on knowledge that results in action, by bringing together global leaders from youth groups, Elders, Indigenous communities, academia, and other adult allies.
+A core intention is to connect with Indigenous living culture and wisdom, to support harmonious cohabitation with all living things.
+The overall purpose is building on knowledge that results in action, by bringing together Youth and Elder leaders, Indigenous communities, academia, and other adult allies.

 SEPTEMBER 11, 2018 IN SAN FRANCISCO

 Children and Youth in Climate Change: An intergenerational Perspective (see .pdf below)

 An affiliated event of the Global Climate Action Summit

 Tuesday, September 11, 1:00 pm to 5:00 pm (open to the public)

 First Unitarian Universalist Society (Starr King Room), 1187 Franklin St., San Francisco, CA 94109